microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 The line is part of the booth image, so when the balloon crosses the line, the overlap event triggers and runs ``||game: game over <WIN>||``, allowing you to win the game!

+With this code, it takes 61 points to get to the line, so you must score 61 points before time runs out to win!

 hint~